mattermost/docs/source/install/cloud-changelog.md

  - Updated ``NotifyAdmin.RequiredFeature`` column type to ``varchar(255)``.
  - Updated ``NotifyAdmin.RequiredPlan`` column type to ``varchar(100)``.
  - [Message Priority & Acknowledgement](https://docs.mattermost.com/configure/site-configuration-settings.html#message-priority) is now enabled by default for all instances.
- - Added the ability to delete a workspace from the **System Console**.
+ - Added the ability to delete a workspace via **System Console > Billing & Account > Subscription**.
  - Added an error message when running an LDAP sync with ``SyncEnabled`` set to ``false``.
  - Added Admin log table filtering and sorting.
  - Boards are served as an in-built product from within Mattermost server instead of a plugin and is now always enabled.
 While running in product mode, the Boards plugin will remain disabled.